 Applicants may also submit an optional statement.
 The JU PPI Admissions Committee welcomes additional information that the applicant may wish the committee to consider.
 This optional essay can address the applicant's personal background, work experience or anything else the applicant would like considered by the Admissions Committee (recommended not longer than 1,000 words).
 There is no penalty for not submitting this statement.

 For the MPP-JD, MPP-MBA and MPP-MS/MA-MSC dual degree programs, students must apply and be admitted to JU PPI and each school or college (Coastal Law, DCOB or MSRI) separately.

 Applications for Fall 2015 MPP cohort are being accepted now.
-Priority Deadline is February 15, 2015.
+The admissions deadline is April 1, 2015.

 If you have questions regarding the application process, or would like further information, please contact Meg Harmon, Graduate Admissions Officer, phone (904) 256-7245 or email at email@example.com.